Gato-Capitao/AI-Driven-Love2D-Game-/README.md

 ![License](https://img.shields.io/badge/License-Apache-blue.svg)

 ## Description
-In Flappy Learning, players encounter a modified version of the familiar Flappy Bird gameplay.
+In this project, players encounter a modified version of the familiar Flappy Bird gameplay.
 However, what sets this project apart is its integration with machine learning algorithms.
 The game serves as a testing ground to evaluate whether machine learning techniques can effectively learn and perform well in a dynamic and challenging gaming environment.

 ## Table of Contents